debugk/LaoganmaFriedRice/README.md

-# -
+# LaoganmaFriedRice
-Aim to study and develop our first website
+Aim to study and develop our first website.